AI OTIF Improvement Framework

 Internal R&D

 Implement comprehensive training programs for staff on new AI technologies within logistics.
-This step ensures that employees are equipped with the necessary skills, promoting effective utilization of AI tools and enhancing operational performance.
+This step ensures that employees are equipped with the necessary skills, improving the use of AI tools and enhancing operational performance.

 Industry Standards